vruss/usbsetup/README.md

 # A guide for installing and setting up a DISTRO on a USB

 #### this guide applies to any distro, especially GNOME based, but it's written for Fedora.
-Instructions may variy slightly.
+Instructions may vary slightly.

 ## Requirements
 You will need **two** USBs.
 One USB you have to make into a live-cd as you normally do when installing a distro.
 The second USB is the target media and will be where you install Fedora.